 Boosting Customer Service Enhances Performance

 In Oracle’s recent 2012 customer satisfaction survey, 70 percent of respondents indicated that if they had a poor customer service experience, they would never buy goods or services from that business.
 Furthermore, 64 percent of respondents said that they would leave and deliberately take their business to a company’s competitor if treated badly.
-These findings help to highlight just how integral customer service is, as it can often inform customer decisions and make or break a business.
+These findings help to highlight just how valuable customer service is to businesses, as it can often inform customer decisions and make or break a business.
 In fact, the survey also found that 81 percent of respondents were willing to pay more for better customer experience.

 Adopting an internal customer service philosophy is part of the equation to boosting customer service and business success.
 SurePayroll outlined other key benefits a company can receive from this strategy, including improved staff retention, a staff that is more knowledgeable about the organization’s services and products and a company culture that generally means new hires and furthers business growth.